 As stated in the Group's mission statement, the provision of quality housing and commercial properties that meet the evolving needs of our customers is a key mission and priority.
 The Group will strive to ensure all development projects are completed according to the approved plan and specified time frame.
-The development works shall be monitored closely in order to keep the project on schedule to meet the completion deadline by maintaining good relationships and communication with its contractors.
-Customer experience and satisfaction and property ownership experience is of utmost importance.
+The development works shall be monitored closely in order to keep the project on schedule to meet the completion deadline by maintaining good relationship and communication with its contractors.
+Customer experience and satisfaction, and property ownership experience is of utmost importance.
 Complaints and defects management, if any, is a significant element in our overall business process and operation.
-The Group had initiated an application ("app"), namely CVConnect, to update the status and follow up closely on all complaints and defects submitted through the mobile app.
+The Group had implemented an application ("app"), namely CVConnect, to update the status and follow up closely on all complaints and defects submitted through the mobile app.

-In addition, we focus on meeting customers' expectations and the after sales service provided to our customers.
+In addition, we focus on meeting expectations of customers and the after sales service.
 CVConnect was implemented to enhance the experience of submitting defect complaints.
-We believe that customer satisfaction will be enhanced if their expectations had been addressed and met in the shortest possible time with minimum hassle and inconveniences.
-A good after sales service will ensure that the Group's branding and goodwill are maintained and even enhanced for long term sustainability.
+We believe that the satisfaction of customers will be enhanced when their expectations are addressed and met in the shortest possible time with minimum hassle and inconveniences.
+A good after sales service will ensure that the Group's branding and goodwill are maintained and even enhanced for long-term sustainability.